minorua/Qgis2threejs/docs/source/Exporter.rst

    Select a DEM resolution from several levels.
 This resolution is used to resample the DEM, but is not for texture.

-* Surrounding blocks

-   This option enlarges output DEM by placing DEM blocks around the main block of the map canvas extent.
-   Size can be selected from odd numbers in the range of 3 to 9.
-If you select 3, total 9 (=3x3) blocks (a center block and 8 surrounding blocks) are output.
-Roughness can be selected from powers of 2 in the range of 1 to 64.
-If you select 2, grid point spacing of each surrounding block is doubled.
-It means that the number of grid points in the same area becomes 1/4.

 * Clip DEM with polygon layer